 In this way, hiring freezes often represent a choice to protect existing employees at the expense of potential new hires.
 An alternative could be to continue to hire for critical positions while laying off existing employees the business feels they can function without.

-How do Hiring Freezes work?
+How do hiring freezes work?

 While the basic answer to this question is in the name, the practical realities can vary quite a bit depending on the company’s approach.
 A freeze may mean that existing employees are unable to move up within the organization.
 It also might potentially result in existing job offers being rescinded.
 Hiring freezes may or may not coincide with budget freezes.